 - Pain and suffering

 When you get into a car accident, the first thing to do is seek medical attention.
-The second most important thing is to consult with a personal injury attorney as soon as possible in order to discuss the details of your accident and determine the best course of action.
+The second thing is to consult with a personal injury attorney as soon as possible to discuss the details of your accident and determine the best course of action.

 Disclaimer: This blog is for informational purposes only and does not create an attorney/client relationship.